 Other Related Pages

 Cilmeri (sometimes mis-spelt in anglicised texts as Cilmery or Kilmery, or sometimes Cilmeri Builth Wells) is a small village in Radnorshire on the banks of the river Irfon, part of Powys in mid-Wales.
+The nearest town is Builth Wells.
 Despite being such a small village, with nearly 500 inhabitants, the Prince Llywelyn pub and a railway station, Cilmeri is a place of significant historical importance to Wales.

 Cilmeri Monument Words